dunst-project/dunst/README.md

 `make uninstall` will not remove ${SYSCONFFILE}, use `make uninstall-purge` if you do want it removed as well.

+## Troubleshooting

+### Shortcuts stopped working

+Shortcut support and `[shortcuts]` section in config have been removed for simplicity.
+Use your window manager/desktop environment and `dunstctl` to replace it.

+### Cannot set settings via command line

+This functionality was removed during the refactor.
+It might be re-added later in some form.
+See [#940](https://github.com/dunst-project/dunst/issues/940) for details.

 ## Bug reports